ravindrakumarpatel/Docker/README.md

 docker run -p 80:5000 kodekloud/webapp

-Now teh user can access the application by going to the URL http://192.168.1.5:80 And all traffic on the port 80 on our docker host will get routed to port 5000 inside the docker container.
+Now the user can access the application by going to the URL http://192.168.1.5:80 And all traffic on the port 80 on our docker host will get routed to port 5000 inside the docker container.

 This way we can run multiple instances of our application and map them to different ports on the docker host or run instances of differenyt application